serafinski/LangGraph-Compare/docs/getting_started.rst

 Generating reports
 ==================
 We can generate reports for entire :code:`event_log` or single :code:`case_id`.
-The reports will be saved in a :code:`.json` format and could be used in comparison report.
+The reports will be saved in a :code:`.json` format and could be used in a comparison report.

-In both cases we can use :code:`initialize_experiment` properties - they will differ based on the use case.
+In both cases, we can use :code:`initialize_experiment` properties - we will use different property based on the use case.

 Report for entire Event Log
 ---------------------------
-In case of entire log we will need to use a :func:`langgraph_log_parser.create_report.write_a_report` with property :code:`reports_all_dir`
+In case of entire log, we will need to use a :func:`langgraph_log_parser.create_report.write_a_report` with property :code:`reports_all_dir`.

 .. code-block:: python